smddev/site/src/content/projects/risk-audit-system.md

 ## Outcome

-Product was delivered to the leading producer of electricity and heat in the North-West region of Russia
+Product was delivered to the leading producer of electricity and heat in the North West region of Russia.